Kac Wawa: Reception

 Producer Jacek Samojłowicz sued Raczek, saying that "according to [his] lawyers, [Raczek] has exceeded the limits of film criticism and breached journalistic ethics, perhaps for personal reasons."

 The film's screenwriter, Piotr Czaja, confronted Raczek, accusing him of having failed to understand the message of Kac Wawa.
 Czaja also stated that he had been given the impression that the viewers liked the film and laughed a lot.

 On his Facebook profile, Szyc wrote: "Critics are one-legged theorists of the broad jump.
 It's easiest to just criticize; especially we Poles love it."

 Recipient of the 2013 Snake Award for the worst Polish film.

+The film was promoted by a song of the Polish singer Doda with the same title.
+It was named among the best music videos of February 2012 by Onet.pl.